Shaktas/Projet-1-React-Express-Front/README.md

 ## To do :

-- modify card
+- responsive + menu mobile
-- create new card
+- check user input
-- login and register
+- finish vaults